spacecloud-io/space-docs/content/storage/database/queries/pagination.md

   </div>
 </div>

+### Default limit

+By default, if you don't specify a `limit` clause in your query, Space Cloud enforces a limit of `1000` rows.

+This default limit value can be configured easily in the database config.
+Head over to the `Settings` tab in the `Database` section of the Mission Control and scroll to the `Default limit clause` section.
+Change the value for the default limit and hit `Save`.

 ## Skip and limit results

 **Example:** Fetch 5 trainers from the list of all trainers starting from the 6th one: